It is essential to protect high capacity transformers against external and internal electrical faults.

-External Short - Circuit of Power Transformer
+External Short Circuit of Power Transformer

-which has been short-circuited and upon the impedance of the circuit up to the fault point.
+The short – circuit may occur in two or three phases of electrical power system.
+The level of fault current is always high enough.
+It depends upon the voltage which has been short-circuited and upon the impedance of the circuit up to the fault point.
 The copper loss of the fault feeding transformer is abruptly increased.
 This increasing copper loss causes internal heating in the transformer.
 Large fault current also produces severe mechanical stresses in the transformer.
 The maximum mechanical stresses occur during first cycle of symmetrical fault current.

 High Voltage Disturbance in Power Transformer

-High Voltage Disturbance in Power Transformer are of two kinds,
+High voltage disturbance in power transformer are of two kinds,

-(1) Transient Surge Voltage
+- Transient Surge Voltage

-(2) Power Frequency Over Voltage
+- Power Frequency Over Voltage

 Transient Surge Voltage

 High voltage and high frequency surge may arise in the power system due to any of the following causes,

-(a) Arcing ground if neutral point is isolated.
+- Arcing ground if neutral point is isolated.

-(b) Switching operation of different electrical equipment.
+- Switching operation of different electrical equipment.

-(c) Atmospheric Lightening Impulse.
+- Atmospheric Lightening Impulse.

 Whatever may be the causes of surge voltage, it is after all a traveling wave having high and steep wave form and also having high frequency.
 This wave travels in the electrical power system network, upon reaching in the power transformer, it causes breakdown of the insulation between turns adjacent to line terminal, which may create short circuit between turns.

 Power Frequency Over Voltage

-This therefore causes, increased in iron loss and dis - proportionately large increase in magnetizing current.
+This therefore causes, increased in iron loss and proportionately large increase in magnetizing current.
 The increase flux is diverted from the transformer core to other steel structural parts of the transformer.
 Core bolts which normally carry little flux, may be subjected to a large component of flux diverted from saturated region of the core alongside.
 Under such condition, the bolt may be rapidly heated up and destroys their own insulation as well as winding insulation.